XamarinUniversity/build2018-labs/lab1/README.md

 4. Selecting "Yes" should delete the entry and return you to the main page and the will be gone; selecting "No" should stay on the details screen.

-## Adding a persistence storage
+## 14. Add persistent storage

-The final step is to add a persistence data store so that our notes are saved when we start and stop the app.
-We will store the list of notes in an XML file with the following structure:
+The final step is to add a persistence data store so that the notes are saved when the user starts and stops the app.
+It will store the list of notes in an XML file with the following structure:

 ```xml
 <minutes>